 I made my first rag wreath in grade school with a group of friends for a homeschool project.
-I’m not sure I actually finished mine at that point but I did at least learn how to make them and that has come in handy.
+I’m not sure I actually finished mine at that point, but I did at least learn how to make them, and that has come in handy.

-I’ve been using the one I made years ago for a Christmas wreath for many years now and since then we have moved houses and I wanted a different one to use in my kitchen.
+I’ve been using the one I made years ago for a Christmas wreath for many years now, and since then, we have moved houses, and I wanted a different one to use in my kitchen.

 I decided to find some fabric that would look good in my kitchen and ended up deciding to use Riley Blake Pixie Noel fabrics.
-They were in red and aqua which are the colors in my kitchen so it’s perfect.
+They were in red and aqua, which are the colors in my kitchen, so it’s perfect.

 How to Make a Rag Wreath

-They are also great Christmas gifts or if you like to sell things at craft fairs they work wonderfully for that as well.
+They are also great Christmas gifts, or if you like to sell things at craft fairs, they work wonderfully for that as well.
 You can make a nice profit on these if you use cheap fabrics.

 Halloween Rag Wreath

 I have also made different ones for different holidays.
 I have one that I made for Halloween using Riley Blake Halloween fabric.
-The ones I got aren’t currently available but you can find some good ones on Etsy.
+The ones I got aren’t currently available, but you can find some good ones on Etsy.

 Valentine’s Day Rag Wreath

 You can also make this wreath in different shapes.
-For Valentine’s Day I made a heart-shaped rag wreath.
+For Valentine’s Day, I made a heart-shaped rag wreath.
 I used a heart-shaped wire wreath form with some fabric from the Hello Sweetheart collection from Riley Blake.

 The options for these wreaths are endless.
 You can make them for different seasons, holidays, or even an everyday wreath that matches your decor.

-They are simple enough even kids can make them, especially if you cut the strips of fabric for them.
+They are simple enough that even kids can make them, especially if you cut the strips of fabric for them.
 I enjoy putting on a movie and just working on it while watching.
 It’s a good mindless activity.

 What is a Fat Quarter?